NVIDIA/aistore/docs/cli/config.md

  - /docs/cli/config.md/
 ---

-This section lists configuration management operations the AIS CLI, with `ais config`.
+This section lists configuration management operations within the AIS CLI, using `ais config`.

 ## Table of Contents